Sewage Woes, Sewage Solutions

 Though urine is usually sterile, it can become contaminated if it comes into contact with feces.
 There are also a few diseases that can be transmitted through urine: leptospirosis and schistosomiasis (bilharzia), which are found almost exclusively in tropical aquatic environments; and typhoid, which is inactivated shortly after excretion.
 If urine has been contaminated with feces, or if it came from strangers who may carry these diseases, urine should be purified before it is used.

 Urine is easy to purify -- all you have to do is wait.
 Urine leaves the body fairly acidic and then the pH increases rapidly until pathogens are unable to survive.
-This process takes from fifteen days in warmer Mexico to over three months in the chilly Scandinavian winter.
+This process takes from fifteen days in warmer Mexico to over six months in the chilly Scandinavian winter.

 How to use urine: